yamule/evo2/README.md

 ### Generation

-Evo 2 can generate DNA sequence based on prompts.
+Evo 2 can generate DNA sequences based on prompts.

 ```python
 from evo2 import Evo2